fabric8-analytics/fabric8-analytics-deployment/openshift/README.md

 ### Build in OpenShift

 Update configure_os_builds.sh remotes value should contain your github accout name.
-Loval variable templates define all the repositories that will be cloned and build using [openshift docker build](https://docs.openshift.org/latest/dev_guide/builds/build_inputs.html#dockerfile-source).
+Local variable templates define all the repositories that will be cloned and build using [openshift docker build](https://docs.openshift.org/latest/dev_guide/builds/build_inputs.html#dockerfile-source).

 #### Update deployments to use imagestreams